×

 Vintage hardware can also have obsolete or out-of-date interconnect functionality or require special switches, a cable plant, or power.
 This increases the complexity of data center operations.
 For example, it might demand front-to-back cooling in the rack while the rest of the data center uses more efficient bottom-to-top airflow.
 This can result in inefficient use of space in the data center.

-All these costs and the operational problems associated with vintage hardware are daunting, but the good news is that the hardware (not the vintage applications) causes all the headaches.
+All these costs and operational problems associated with legacy hardware can be daunting.
+However, the good news is that the hardware (not the vintage applications) causes all the headaches.
 Separating the software from the hardware can help identify a better path forward.

 With Stromasys, organizations can seamlessly move Solaris applications to the cloud and get out of the business of running obsolete hardware.
 The migration can be completed with no interruptions to business operations because it is a fast lift-and-shift strategy made simple thanks to our platform.
 This is an excellent way to eliminate the problems of vintage hardware while retaining its value in Solaris applications.